ierturk/rust-embedded-wsl-probe-rs/README.md

-# Blinky example in Rust on the STM32F429-Discovery board with probe-rs on VSCode
+# Blinky example in Rust Embassy Async RTOS on the STM32F429-Discovery board with probe-rs on VSCode

 [Associated post](https://erturk.me/projects/working-with-rust-embedded-on-wsl/)

-Small project example to be used as template for embedded software in Rust on the STM32F429-Discovery board.
+Small project by using Ebassy Async RTOS

 If everything is installed properly, the workspace can be opened in VS Code and a hit on F5 should build the project without errors or warnings and automatically start a debug session.
 The program should be halted at the breakpoint at main().